Corn & Peg: Season 1 (2019–20)

 The first season contained twenty 22-minute episodes.

 Season 2 (2020)

 Broadcast

 Corn & Peg was first broadcast on Nickelodeon in the United States, as a sneak peek premiere of the second episode aired on February 22, 2019.
-The series premiered on March 4 on the main network, as the series simultaneously airs on its sister channel, Nick Jr. The series also broadcast on Treehouse TV in Canada on March 16.
-The series is also broadcast in UK and Australia.
+The series premiered on March 4 on the main network, as the series simultaneously airs on its sister channel, the Nick Jr. Channel.
+The series also broadcast on Treehouse TV in Canada on March 16.
+The series was also broadcast in the UK and Australia.

 Following the series' U.S. launch, it was broadcast internationally on other Nickelodeon channels in 2019 and 2020.

 Awards and nominations

 In 2021, Treehouse TV and Nelvana received a Canadian Screen Award nomination for the show.

 Merchandise

 Random House published books based on the show.
 The first 2 books, Do-Gooders Unite and The Green Team were released on January 7, 2020.
 The next 3 books, a coloring book, a Golden Book entitled Time To Be Kind, and a picture book entitled Bubble Trouble, were released on July 7, 2020, and are published by Penguin Random House.